inlorfaze/fjc-eleventy/src/site/contact.md

 ---
 title: Contact
-description: Tell me a little bit about you and how I could help.
+description: Let's talk about what I can do to help.
 layout: layouts/base.njk
 ---